uday2444/fierce-tortoise/src/pages/about.md

         media_width: fifty
       - title: Our Mission
         content: >
-          our Technology -enabled solutions are tailored to meet the demands of individuals & organizations.
+          Our Technology -enabled solutions are tailored to meet the demands of individuals & organizations.
 Our Technology-enabled solutions are tailored to meet the demands of individuals & organizations.
         image_alt: People in a conference room